GeveoAu/blog/_posts/2022-01-14-Image-Smoothing-Algorithms.md

 ---
 ___

 A digital image is composed with a countable number of picture elements which are also known as pixels.
 The digital image capturing devices such as smart phones and digital cameras capture the light signals from objects and breaks up them into millions of picture elements.
 But during this process the capturing devices tend to introduce various types of noises to the images.
 These noises can be occurred due to various reasons such as heat, electricity, and the amount of sensor illumination levels.
 As of these noises in images the quality of the image is reduced.
 However, there are some basic to advance algorithms in digital image processing to reduce these types of noises from images and enhance the quality of images.
 These algorithms are called Image smoothing algorithms.
-In this article I am going to explain some of those algorithms.
+In this article, I am going to explain some of those algorithms.

 #### **What is Noise?**